Help Desk FAQ

 What is my NetID?

 A: Your NetID is the electronic key to a variety of computing systems and services at Duke.
-Used in combination with a strong password, the NetID provides access to online resources such as your Law School email, Sakai, Your network drives such as your J drive, and host of other Duke resources.
-Students are automatically assigned a NetID upon matriculation.
-Faculty and staff are assigned a NetID when their records are created through the new hire process in SAP (Duke’s Human Resources database).
+Used in combination with a strong password, the NetID provides access to online resources such as your email, Sakai, network storage such as your J drive, and a host of other Duke resources.
+As a new employee you will receive a NetID and instructions for creating a password from HR during the hiring process.
+As a new student you will receive notification of your NetID via email with an activation link to set your initial password.
+Duke's IT Security Office highly recommends adding Multi-Factor Authentication (2-step verification) to your NetID accessible services.

 How do I change my Netid password or what if I have forgotten my password?

 A: If you know your password, please visit, OIT's self-service site.
-Once you log in, you can change your password, update your directory entries. or secuirty questions.
-If you have not yet received your NetID or have lost or forgotten it, please call the OIT help desk at (919) 684-2200.
+Once you log in, you can change your password, update your directory entry. or set your security questions.
+If you have not yet received your NetID or have lost or forgotten it, please call the OIT Service Desk at (919) 684-2200, option 1.

 How can I access my email when I am away from Duke?

-A. You will can acess your several ways.
-You can access your email via the web by visiting, www.exch2010.oit.duke.edu and entering your Netid and your Netid password.
-If you have the Outlook client installed on your home computer or laptop, you should login to VPN (portal.duke.edu).
-You will need to install the software if you have not.
-If you need help with this, please visit or call (919.613.7072) us at the Helpdesk.
+A. You can access your email from the web or the Outlook desktop client, and entering your Netid and your Netid password.
+Multi-Factor Authentication (MFA) is now required for faculty, staff, and students to access email when away from campus.
+If you have the Outlook client installed on your home or mobile device, you may need to login to VPN (portal.duke.edu).
+If you do not have the VPN client installed or needed assistance, please email, visit, or call (919.613.7072) us at the Helpdesk.
 Once you have logged into VPN, open the Outlook application.
-You can also remote into your office computer.
+You can also use remote desktop to access your office computer.
 You will need to set this up ahead of time.
-Please call the Helpdesk.
-We can help you with this.
+Please contact the Helpdesk.

 How can I login into my office Computer when I am away from the office?

-You will need to have a static IP address for your computer and you will need to leave the computer on when you leave.
+A: You will need to have a static IP address assigned to your computer and you will need to leave the computer on when you leave.
 Please call the Helpdesk for assistance.

 How do I access Outlook from the Web?